MolBIFFM/diana/README.md

 post-translational modification mass spectrometry data implemented by DIANA and support or require merging measurements.

-Naturally, measurements are associated with specific modification sites along the protein sequence for each of which there are typically multiple replicates.
+Measurements are associated with specific modification sites along the protein sequence for each of which there are typically multiple replicates.
 Therefore, a site-specific representation requires averaging the corresponding replicates and a protein-specific measurement representation requires averaging the corresponding sites.

 ```mermaid
 flowchart